serlo/api.serlo.org/README.md

 ### Other commands

-- `yarn build` builds our packages (only needed for deployment)
+- `yarn build:server` builds the server (only needed for deployment)
-- `yarn changelog` generates the changelog (only needed for dpeloyment)
+- `yarn changelog` generates the changelog (only needed for deployment)
 - `yarn deploy:images` deploys the docker images to our Container Registry (only needed for deployment)
 - `yarn format` formats all source code
 - `yarn lint` lints all source code